Joalor64GH/alura/04-grammar.md

 # Grammar
 ## Gramatically Allowed Syllables
 These syllables are allowed:
-* Any consonant combined with a vowel counts
+* Any consonant combined with a vowel
 * Specific consonsants combined with another consonant
     * Also applies to any vowel combined with another vowel

 The following are not allowed:
 * d͡ʒ + ð - There's literally no need
 * j + [any other consonant] - Just no
-* s + z, ʃ, ʒ - They make identical sounds
+* s + z, ʃ, ʒ, θ - They make identical sounds
 * t͡ʃ + ʃ - Really?
 * ŋ + j - I don't like it
 * v + w - It just doesn't seem right
 * [any consonant] + [the same consonant] - Found this one while making the counting system
-* Literally any combination that doesn't sound good together - NO
+* ð + ŋ - It's hard to pronounce them together
+* ŋ + θ - Same as above
+* f + v - Just an awkard combination
+* w + l - Slippery and inconsistent in tone.

 ## Sentence Examples
 * "wæɹ mi-ɔvæ" | I have water.